heatblazer/recd2/README.md

     27.11.2016: Tested flippin 32x16 sample data to 16x32... working ax expected.
     30.11.2016: Started to implement a firstclass plugin architecture.
     01.12.2016: Changed the plugin api to successfully chain multiple plugins.
+    03.12.2016: Now program is plugin based.
+Recorder and server are separate.

 ## KISS FFT
     KISS FFT - A mixed-radix Fast Fourier Transform based up on the principle,